New data on limno-terrestrial rotifers of the world

 Географический охват

-The dataset includes records collected throughout the world, spanning latitudes from 77.94° S to 78.28° N and covering all continents: (i) Europe – Austria, Belarus, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Great Britain and Northern Ireland, Hungary, Italy, Latvia, Lithuania, Montenegro, Netherlands, North Macedonia, Norway, Poland, Portugal, Russia (Karelia and Caucasus), Serbia, Slovakia, Spain, Sweden, Switzerland, Ukraine; also including the European Arctic (Bear Island, Iceland, Jan Mayen, Svalbard) and Mediterranean islands (Mallorca, Malta, Pantelleria, Sardinia); (ii) Asia – Armenia, Brunei, China, Cyprus, Georgia, Japan, Kyrgyzstan, Malaysia, Myanmar, Nepal, Russia (Southern Siberia), Taiwan, Tajikistan, Turkey; (iii) Africa – Democratic Republic of Congo, Lesotho, Tunisia; also including Macaronesia (Madeira); (iv) North America – western Greenland, USA (contiguous states and Alaska); also including the Caribbean (Martinique); (v) South America – Brazil, Chile; (vi) Australia and Oceania – Australia (mainland and Tasmania), New Zealand, Papua New Guinea; (vii) Antarctica – Antarctic Peninsula, Argentine Islands, Queen Maud Land, Enderby Land, James Ross Island, King George Island, Victoria Land.
+The dataset includes records collected throughout the world, spanning latitudes from 77.94° S to 78.28° N and covering all continents: (i) Europe – Austria, Belarus, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Great Britain and Northern Ireland, Greece, Hungary, Italy, Latvia, Lithuania, Montenegro, Netherlands, North Macedonia, Norway, Poland, Portugal, Russian Federation (Karelia and Caucasus), Serbia, Slovakia, Spain, Sweden, Switzerland, Ukraine; also including the European Arctic (Bear Island, Iceland, Jan Mayen, Svalbard) and Mediterranean islands (Mallorca, Malta, Menorca, Pantelleria, Sardinia); (ii) Asia – Armenia, Brunei, China, Cyprus, Georgia, India, Japan, Kyrgyzstan, Malaysia, Myanmar, Nepal, Russian Federation (Southern Siberia), Taiwan, Tajikistan, Turkey; (iii) Africa – Democratic Republic of Congo, Lesotho, Tunisia; also including Macaronesia (Canary Islands, Madeira); (iv) North America – western Greenland, USA (contiguous states and Alaska); also including the Caribbean (Martinique); (v) South America – Brazil, Chile; (vi) Australia and Oceania – Australia (mainland and Tasmania), New Zealand, Papua New Guinea; (vii) Antarctica – maritime Antarctic (Antarctic Peninsula, Argentine Islands, James Ross Island, King George Island), and continental Antarctic (Dronning Maud Land, Enderby Land, Victoria Land and Ross Sea Region)

 Ограничивающие координаты Юг Запад [-90, -180], Север Восток [90, 180]